-Shareholding Name of Investor Name of Investee Main Business Activities December 31, 2020 December 31, 2019 Enrich Investment Interactive Digital Telecommunication and broadband network system 6.83% - % services
+Shareh olding Name of Investor Name of Investee Main Business Activities December 31, 2021 December 31, 2020 Interactive Digital Interactive Digital (Note 1) Telecommunication and broadband network system services 6.64% 6.83% Enrich Investment Aespula Technology INC. (Aespula) (Note 2) Sale of network equipment, components and technical services 98.92% -

-- Note 1: The liquidation procedures of Global had been completed in June 2020 based on the resolution approved during the shareholders' meeting. - Note 2: In response to the organization restructure of Alpha Holdings, a resolution was approved during the board meeting held on December 31, 2020 for the capital reduction of Alpha Holdings, whose assets including other assets, other receivables and 100% shares of D Link Asia will be transferred to Alpha Networks Inc. to offset its share capital payable. - Note3: The liquidation procedures of Alpha Investment had been completed in November 2020 based on the resolution approved during its shareholders' meeting held on July 2020. - Note4: The liquidation procedures of Universal had been completed in July 2020 based on the resolution approved during its shareholders' meeting held on June 2020. - Note5: The convertible bonds issued by Interactive Digital in November 2019 were converted into common stocks in December 2020, wherein Hitron Technologies did not subscribe. - C. Subsidiaries excluded from the consolidated financial statements: None.
+- Note 1: Interactive Digital issued the convertible bonds in November 2019, but Hitron Technologies did not subscribe for it.
+The common stock conversion was conducted in December 2020. - Note 2: Aespula is a closed company established in 2021.
+Its main products are complete solutions of PHY architecture and platform, in order to improve the Group's performance and competitiveness of 5G related products. - Note 3: In response to the organization restructure of Alpha Holdings, a resolution was approved during the board meeting held on December 31, 2020 for the capital reduction of Alpha Holdings, whose assets including other assets, other receivables and 100% shares of D Link Asia will be transferred to Alpha Networks Inc. to offset its share capital payable. - C. Subsidiaries excluded from the consolidated financial statements: None.